Crinan Canal Cottage

 This newly listed terraced cottage sits on the banks of the Crinan Canal, close to Kilmartin in Argyll.

 Recently decorated to a high standard, the cottage has two bedrooms, with the room to the front giving open views across the canal to the hills beyond.
 The ground floor comprises a newly fitted kitchen with a dining area and a cosy sitting room with an enclosed wood-burning fire.
 Wi-Fi and internet connect recently installed complete with BTSports.

 The front garden has a terrace/patio next to the lawn which is in fact AstroTurf, with two golf holes - putter and practice soft golf balls provided.
-Outside chairs are provided to relax and watch the boats go by.
+Outside Table/ench and chairs are provided to relax and watch the boats go by.

 The Crinan Canal offers wonderful scenery for fishing, canoeing, sailing, horse riding, walking and cycling, with many cycle tracks signposted throughout the glen and plenty of forests and hills nearby should you wish something more energetic.

 Wildlife includes many woodland birds and birds of prey, beavers in a new reserve at Knapdale, red squirrels, red and roe deer, seals, otters and occasionally pine martins.